prepare.blog

 Printable Beginner Prepper Pantry Checklist

-Use this checklist to track your progress.
-Quantities listed target a family of four for 72 hours, with extended amounts for two weeks in parentheses.
+Use this to track your progress.
+Quantities target a family of four for 72 hours, with extended amounts for two weeks in parentheses.

 Water